martinohmann/kubernetes-cluster-manager/README.md

 CLM](https://github.com/zalando-incubator/cluster-lifecycle-manager).
 The
 Kubernetes Cluster Manager project was started because CLM is tightly coupled to AWS Cloudformation for managing the cluster infrastructure.
-KCM tries to provide an interface for using different infrastructure provisioners and manifest renderers.
+KCM tries to provide an interface for using different infrastructure provisioners.
 It also tries to provide visibility about changes by providing diffs for things like manifest changes.

 **Use with caution.
 This project is currently alpha quality and APIs are likely to change until the first stable release.**